 >> You and your family will have a blast at Maggie Mountaineer Crafts.
 Read our full guide on Maggie Mountaineer Crafts for more information and photos.

-This 28 mile gravel road that goes from the Parkway, near Maggie Valley, down to Cherokee.
-For most of the drive, the road is one way, so you don't have to worry about oncoming traffic.
+This 28-mile gravel road goes from the Parkway, near Maggie Valley, down to Cherokee.
+For most of the drive, the road is one-way, so you don't have to worry about oncoming traffic.
 While there aren't any major scenic attractions, the road is full of small waterfalls, wildflowers, and wildlife, if you're lucky.

 Towards the bottom, you'll ride along a gorgeous creek for miles that is full of photo opportunities.

-The kids and adults will love sifting for gems, and be sure the visit the really awesome and cool Rock Shop for unique and beautiful gift shop.
+The kids and adults will love sifting for gems, and be sure the visit the really awesome and cool Rock Shop for unique and beautiful gifts.

 Located at 3894 Soco Rd, Maggie Valley, NC 28751

 The drive into the remote Cataloochee Valley, in the Great Smoky Mountains National Park, will slowly take you back in time.
-Your cell service will end, your pace will slow down, and you'll begin to imagine yourself traveling down the old dirt road in a horse or mule pulled wagon full of traded goods that you're bringing back to the valley for yourself and your neighbors.
-You'll feel much as the early settlers to this area did as they travelled and lived harder, but much more simple lives.
+Your cell service will end, your pace will slow down, and you'll begin to imagine yourself traveling down the old dirt road in a horse or mule-pulled wagon full of trade goods that you're bringing back to the valley for yourself and your neighbors.
+You'll feel much as the early settlers to this area did as they traveled and lived harder, but much more simple lives.

-Joey's Pancake House has been in the Valley for a long time, and is a tradition for many returning visitors, and a go to place of many local resident.
-Many visitors remember having breakfast with their families, as children at Joey's, and the tradition continues today.
+Joey's Pancake House has been in the Valley for a long time and is a tradition for many returning visitors, and a go-to place for local residents.
+Visitors remember having breakfast with their families, as children at Joey's, and the tradition continues today.

-The menu has tons of options, include many different types of pancakes (of course), eggs, omelettes, sides, and more!
+The menu has tons of options, including many different types of pancakes (of course), eggs, omelets, sides, and more!